Stereotype threat: Mechanisms

 Another study used functional magnetic resonance imaging (fMRI) to investigate brain activity associated with stereotype threat.
 The researchers found that women experiencing stereotype threat while taking a math test showed heightened activation in the ventral stream of the anterior cingulate cortex (ACC), a neural region thought to be associated with social and emotional processing.
 Wraga and colleagues found that women under stereotype threat showed increased activation in the ventral ACC and that the amount of this activation predicted performance decrements on the task.
 When individuals were made aware of performance-related stimuli, they were more likely to experience stereotype threat.
 However, a study using fMRI to investigate stereotype threat in older adults showed heightened activation in parietal midline regions including the posterior cingulate cortex (PCC) and precuneus during both working memory and episodic memory tasks.
-The heightened activation in these brain areas also was associated with better memory accuracy, inconsistent with the notion that stereotype threat always leads to impaired performance.

 A study conducted by Boucher, Rydell, Loo, and Rydell has shown that stereotype threat not only affects performance, but can also affect the ability to learn new information.
 In the study, undergraduate men and women had a session of learning followed by an assessment of what they learned.
 Some participants were given information intended to induce stereotype threat, and some of these participants were later given "gender fair" information, which it was predicted would reduce or remove stereotype threat.
 As a result, participants were split into four separate conditions: control group, stereotype threat only, stereotype threat removed before learning, and stereotype threat removed after learning.
 The results of the study showed that the women who were presented with the "gender fair" information performed better on the math related test than the women who were not presented with this information.
 This study also showed that it was more beneficial to women for the "gender fair" information to be presented prior to learning rather than after learning.
 These results suggest that eliminating stereotype threat prior to taking mathematical tests can help women perform better, and that eliminating stereotype threat prior to mathematical learning can help women learn better.